nexmo-community/minimal-doc-product/README.md

 ### To simply run locally

-`NOTE: Commands are to be executed on Linux, Mac, and Windows(using Powershell)`
+> **NOTE:** Commands are to be executed in a suitable shell on Linux, Mac, or Windows (using Powershell)

-1. Make sure you have permissions for https://rubygems.pkg.github.com/nexmo.
-Instructions are [here](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-rubygems-for-use-with-github-packages)

-2. Clone the repo by running the command:
+1. Clone the repo by running the command:

 ```sh
 $ git clone https://github.com/nexmo-community/minimal-doc-product.git
 ```

-3. Go inside the cloned directory by command:
+2. Navigate to the cloned directory by using the command:

 ```sh
 $ cd minimal-doc-product
 ```

-4. Check the `Gemfile` for the correct Ruby version and select the correct version, for example:
+3. Check the `Gemfile` for the correct Ruby version and select the correct version, for example:

 ``` sh
 rbenv 2.5.8